-The single perishes, the whole system becomes stronger.
+The single parishes while the whole system gets stronger.

 I also found interesting in this chapter when Nassim Taleb says that his definition of a loser is someone that when he makes a mistake feels embarrassed and instead of introspecting and becoming better with the new piece of information and tries to explain why instead of moving on.

-My note: this is key indeed to becoming a better person, and what Nassim Taleb is talking about is is typical of a fixed mindset (read more on Mindset)
+this is key indeed to becoming a better person, and what Nassim Taleb is talking about is is typical of a fixed mindset (read more on Mindset).

 Who made errors and learned from them is more reliable than those who never committed any error (read more on learning from mistakes in Sometimes You Win Sometimes You Lean).

 Chapter 5: The Souk and the Office Building

 Nassim Taleb says that professions such as artisans, prostitutes and taxi drivers are more robust to black swans and more antifragile than employees, even high earning employees.

 The wage of an employee can easily go to zero, but an artisan with several customers usually weathers crisis much better.

 I found it interesting the author also discusses how we human beings do not usually grasp what’s not concrete.
 A baby crying is more important to us than a thousand dying somewhere else that simply do not seem real.
 They are just a statistic.